annemariepeek/annemariepeek/README.md

 Software Engineer building AI-powered applications, cloud infrastructure, and scalable backend systems.

-Currently working on enterprise GenAI solutions with AWS, Bedrock, OpenAI, and Anthropic while pursuing my M.S. in Computer Science at Georgia Tech.
+Currently working on enterprise GenAI solutions with AWS, Bedrock, OpenAI, and Anthropic.

 > "Motivated to help close the gender gap in STEM."